 - Why does my gas fireplace keep going out?

 - How do I clean the thermocouple on my gas fireplace?

-- Why my gas fireplace wall switch not working?
+- Why my gas fireplace wall switches not working?

 - Why my gas fireplace glass get black soot?